 Content Specialty Test Preparation

-Content specialty test - For those of who need help passing the Content Specialty Tests (CSTs) in Mathematics, English, Social Studies, Biology, Spanish or Students with Disabilities and Multi-Subject (Elementary), the Division also offers 6-session evening workshops in each of these areas.
-For more information on the CST workshops and to register, click here or stop by Siena Hall, Room 106, call 516.323.3550 or e-mail: email@example.com.
+For those of who need help passing the Content Specialty Tests (CSTs) in Mathematics, English, Social Studies, Spanish or Students with Disabilities and Multi-Subject (Grades 1-6), the Division also offers workshops in each of these areas.
+The CST Prep workshops are only offered once per year in the fall.

 Educating All Students (EAS) Certification Exam Review course